meelgroup/approxmc/README.md

 ```
 ApproxMC reports that we have approximately `96 (=48*2)` solutions to the CNF's independent support.
 This is because for variables 3 and 4 we have banned the `false,false` solution, so out of their 4 possible settings, one is banned.
 Therefore, we have `2^5 * (4-1) = 96` solutions.

-### Probility and Approximation Guarantees
+### Guarantees
-The default epsilon and delta values are set to 0.8 and 0.2 respectively.
-Both the values are configurable.
-ApproxMC return an estimate of the exact count within (1+epsilon) factor with confidence at least (1-delta), i.e., in more fancy words ApproxMC provides PAC(Probably Approximately Correct) guarantees.
+ApproxMC provides so-called "PAC", or Probably Approximately Correct, guarantees.
+In less fancy words, the system guarntees that the solution found is within a certain tolerance (called "epsilon") with a certain probability (called "delta").
+The default tolerance and probability, i.e. epsilon and delta values, are set to 0.8 and 0.2, respectively.
+Both values are configurable.

 ### Issues, questions, bugs, etc.
 Please click on "issues" at the top and [create a new issue](https://github.com/meelgroup/mis/issues/new).
 All issues are responded to promptly.

 ## How to Cite
 If you use ApproxMC, please cite the following papers: [AAAI19](https://www.comp.nus.edu.sg/~meel/bib/SM19.bib) and [IJCAI16](https://www.comp.nus.edu.sg/~meel/bib/CMV16.bib).

 ApproxMC builds on a series of papers on hashing-based approach: [Related Publications](https://www.comp.nus.edu.sg/~meel/publications.html)

 The benchmarks used in our evaluation can be found [here](https://www.comp.nus.edu.sg/~meel/Benchmarks/).

 ## Old Versions
 The old version, 2.0 is available under the branch "ver2".
 Please check out the releases for the 2.x versions under GitHub [releases](https://github.com/meelgroup/approxmc/releases).
 Please read the README of the old release to know how to compile the code.
 Old releases should easily compile.